rako1980/aws-k3s-demo/README.md

 # Prototype Consul running in k3s
-This project uses AWS resources to create AWS infrastructure using tarraform, and invokes ansible-playbook to install k3s single master/single node.
+This project uses AWS resources to create AWS infrastructure using tarraform, and invokes ansible-playbook to install k3s in single master/single node mode.
 A helm nfs-server-provisioner is deployed to provide a default storage class, the storage to be later claimed by consul deployed from helmchart.
 The end result of this installation will be a single node k3s cluster deployed in an EC2 instance on its own private VPC, and a consul cluster running in k3s is available in UI externally.

 ### Prerequisites:
 It is assumed you have an access to your AWS console.
 So get ready with your ACCESS_CODE and SECRET_KEY.
 The deployment script will import your public key to AWS key-pair.
 So get or generate your public key as well.
 Terraform and ansible installation is required before executing this terraform script.